savyasachi9/sarathy/README.md

 # Sarathy
 - general purpose toolchain to build cli, web & container apps using docker & k8s
-- minikube in docker
+- low-code, no-code
-- k3s in docker
+- minikube in docker, k3s in docker
 - various modern CLI & CNCF tools

 "one with a chariot"